azaghal/gimmecert/docs/development.rst

 Project includes both unit tests (within ``tests/`` directory) , and functional tests (within ``functional_tests/`` directory).

-Running the tests will also generate coverage report in HTML format, stored within directory ``coverage/``.

 Tests can be run in a number of different ways, depending on what you want to test and how.